Labfox/Cours/docs/english/main.md

 [exos](../assets/noscans/english/summer_activities.pdf)

-earth, gift, calendar/date, person, car, time
+where what when who how how long

 2

-a. when
+1. when
-b. how
+2. how
-c. how long
+3. how long
-d. where
+4. where
-e. who
+5. who
-f. where
+6. where

 3

-a.
-When did you go to australia ?
+1. When did you go to Australia ?
-b.
-How long di you stay there ?
+2. How long did you stay there ?
-c. what did you do ?
+3. what did you do ?
-d.
-Where did your parents travel ?
+4. Where did your parents travel ?
-e.
-How did you go there ?
+5. How did you go there ?
-f.
-Who did you go with ?
+6. Who did you go with ?

 4

-a.
-How did you go to Miami ?
+1. How did you go to Miami ?
-b.
-When was the last time your sister readed ?
+2. When was the last time your sister readed ?
-c.
-When was the last time you went to cinema ?
+3. When was the last time you went to cinema ?
-d.
-Who do you played tennis with ?
+4. Who did you play tennis with ?
-e.
-How long James watched the TV for ?
+5. How long James watched the TV for ?
-f.
-Where did you walked your dog ?
+6. Where did you walked your dog ?

 5

-a.
-Where did you ate you ice cream yesterday ?
+1. Where did you ate you ice cream yesterday ?
-b.
-How much time did you got ?
+2. How much time did you got ?
-c.
-How did you go to school ?
+3. How did you go to school ?
-d.
-What did you draw ?
+4. What did you draw ?
-e.
-With who have you gone to the cinema ?
+5. With who have you gone to the cinema ?
-f.
-When did you visited this museum ?
+6. When did you visited this museum ?

-Last summer, I started being the main maintainer of a library, however, I didn't swam.
+One week at miami

+- Noe: Where did you go
+- Nolan: I went to Miami, where were you ?
+- Noe: I was at London
+- Nolan: It's so bad
+- Adam: I hope the force was with you.
+- Noe: Nah, that was cool.
+With you were you in Miami ?
+- Adam: I went to Miami with Nolan's oncle and mom.
+- Nolan: What activities did you do
+- Noe: I visited a the British museum
+- Adam: Oh my god, your vacation was so depressing
+- Noe: Stop talking about that!